rallepalaveev/A2DVI/README.md

 Procedure to activate DVI mode:
 * v1.5:
-  program A2DVI firmware to RPI Pico open all 9 DIP switches
+  program A2DVI firmware to RPI Pico;
+  open all 9 DIP switches.
 * v1.6:
-  program A2DVI firmware to RPI Pico desloder the 8 soldering pads at GPIOs 14-21
+  program A2DVI firmware to RPI Pico;
+  desloder the 8 soldering pads at GPIOs 14-21.

 Board design by (c) 2024 Ralle Palaveev.